California State Military Department

-Historic California Posts, Stations and Airfields
+Historic California Posts, Camps, Stations and Airfields

 Campbell Auxiliary Field

 In 1942, two acquisition authorizations allowed the War Department to acquire fee title to 470 acres of land, the total land acquired for the site.
 Also, two glide angle clearance permits were acquired for the removal or trimming of trees; however, no additional acreage was involved.
+The land was acquired and the airfield built for a total $5,875.00.

-The Campbell Auxiliary Field No. 4 was located 12 miles northwest of Chico, in Tehama County, California.
+The Campbell Auxiliary Field was located 12 miles northwest of Chico, in Tehama County, California.
 Prior to acquisition by the War Department, the site was used for livestock grazing.
 The site was also referred to be the following names:

 Accountability of the total 470 acres was assumed by the Federal Farm Management Corporation on July 12, 1946.